electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Turn On Do Not Disturb

-Turn on Do Not Disturb focus mode on the device.
+Turn on the Do Not Disturb focus mode on the device.

 ```
 DNDOn()